Monday, 6 May 2019

 I would not like to make an ample description of the communication techniques.
 Or, I won’t be making it now.
 But I must mention something, though.
 The most important thing in communication does not reside in techniques, no matter if they have been tried over and over again or they come in tens (for we know that number ten embodies perfection and humanity has been drawn to it since the dark ages).

 If we want to make sure that we are in fluid communication with the others, we must firstly open up our ears.
-An Arabic saying beautifully highlights this: we were given two ears and only one mouth so that we could more listening than talking.
+An Arabic saying beautifully highlights this: we were given two ears and only one mouth so that we could do more listening than talking.

 To be willing to listen, and not to try to guess the things the person in front of us wants to utter and neither to make assumptions that since we know the person well, we can anticipate their communication needs.
 This is the source of true communication.
 Or, if you wish, it is a somewhat renouncing to prejudice regarding other people.